RyanSamman/CPIT221/src/markdown/FinalReport.md

-<center><h1 id="final-report">Final Report</h1></center>
+<center><h1>Final Report</h1></center>

-After finishing the reports for CPIT201, I was not in the mood to write a third!
+After finishing CPIT201's reports, **I was not in the mood to be writing another boring report!**

-While other students play games or watch videos to relax, I like programming.
-I started the habit when I first took CPIT110, and a year in, the progress I have made has really started to show!
+While other students play games or watch videos to relax, I program something interesting!
+When I first began CPIT110, I established this habit, and my efforts are now bearing fruit!

-In one of my programming sessions, Dr Rayed just uploaded the grades for the CPIT221 Proposal, and I decided to visualize that data!
-However, matplotlib started to become stale to me, and I decided to try out more interactive means of displaying data, on a website!

-Using a website allowed me to use more graphics and embedding than otherwise, and allowed me to link multiple things together in an interactive way.

-However, a few days in, I realized I could go further than just displaying data, and work on both my frontend skills and my report!

-Through the component-based design of React, I was able to quickly put together this website, and show Dr Rayed.
-Thankfully, he was on the same page as me, and gave me the permission to work on this website instead.
-While creating this website, I realized I had everything I needed to create my own blog.

-I still consider myself to be more of a backend person than a frontend, however, I'm now confident I would be able to guide and work with people who are interested in frontend development.
+I was thinking of something interesting to do, when Dr. Rayed had just happened to upload the Proposal grades!
+I immediately realized that I wanted to do something with the data.
+However, I was bored of Matplotlib, and **I wanted to try out other mediums for data visualization, such as on a website!**

+You can see the visualized data in the [Proposal tab](#top), and I go over the [Course Chosen](/proposal/chosen), [individual group grades](/proposal/grades), and a [high level overview of how groups performed against the rubric](/proposal/rubric).